Time-tagging data acquisition system for testing superconducting electronics based on an RFSoC and custom analog frontend: Conclusion and outlook

 This work presents a cost-effective, high-data-rate time-domain data acquisition system based on an \gls{rfsoc} with custom firmware for timetagging events of interest and sparse data capture.
 The data acqusition system will enable more sophisticated testing of superconducting circuits, ushering in the development of more advanced circuits for performing complex tasks.

 Although designed with testing of nanocryotron circuits in mind, the performance and features of this data acquisition system have several other useful applications.
-For one, the low noise analog frontend is capable of testing \gls{jj}-based circuits at gigahertz clock speeds, provided the circuit output is made suitably large (e.g. \ensuremath{{1}\,\mathrm{mV}}) with Suzuki stacks \cite{suzuki_josephson_1988} and/or cryogenic amplifiers.
-Although \glspl{jj} are more mature than superconducting nanowires, and can more readily take advantage of specialized high-speed CMOS testing equipment like bit-error-rate testers, the sparse data acquisition capabilities of this firmware and ability to simultaneously control and monitor many inputs and outputs could still be useful to diagnose failures of circuits at high clock rates at a low cost.
-Second, the timetagging sparse data acquisition could be useful for detector readout.
-When \glspl{snspd} are used as particle detectors \cite{polakovic_unconventional_2020}, the pulse shape of the detection waveform may vary depending on the type of particle absorbed \cite{armstrongJlab}, so saving the actual waveform captured by the detector can provide insight into the detector performance.
-In addition, photon-number-resolution is also possible by measuring the pulse height of an \gls{snspd} biased through an impedance-matched taper \cite{zhu_resolving_2020}.
-The high sensitivity of the analog frontend would enable the data acquisition system to discriminate between single- and multi-photon events for an impedance-matched \gls{snspd}.
+For one, the low noise analog frontend is capable of testing \gls{jj}-based circuits at gigahertz clock speeds, provided the circuit output is made suitably large (e.g. \ensuremath{{100}\,\upmu\mathrm{V}}) with Suzuki stacks \cite{suzuki_josephson_1988} and/or cryogenic amplifiers.
+This opens up the possibility of using it to test \gls{rsfq} and \gls{aqfp} logic circuits.
+Although \glspl{jj} are more mature than superconducting nanowires, the ability to simultaneously control and monitor many inputs and outputs could be very useful, particularly in situations where specialized high-speed CMOS testing equipment like the bit-error-rate tester used in \cite{ayala_mana_2021} make it difficult to fully evaluate the possible input space of a circuit.
+In addition to electronic circuits, the timetagging acquisition aspect of this work could be useful for detector readout.
+Indeed, a similar scheme is already used by \cite{xie_entangled_2023}.
+However, the applicability of this work to frequency-multiplexed readout is fairly limited, since the firmware would need to be heavily modified to introduce polyphase filter banks to perform demodulation of frequency-multiplexed resonator signals \cite{smith_high-throughput_2021}, and one would need to adjust the parameter configuring the number of channels for the sample discriminator to match the number of resonators.
+For this reason, existing specialized \gls{fpga}-based solutions for readout of frequency-multiplexed superconducting detectors would be more appropriate for these applications \cite{smith_mkidgen3_2024, liu_development_2024, yan_readout_2024}.
+However, the approach of saving the raw signal from the detector using the trigger-sharing mechanism presented in this work may still be useful for detector analysis, as it allows for recording of a minimal amount of data for subsequent postprocessing that would be impractical to run in real time.
+For \glspl{snspd} used as particle detectors \cite{polakovic_unconventional_2020}, this may provide insight into what caused the detector to fire in the first place, because the pulse shape of the detection waveform varies depending on the type of particle absorbed \cite{armstrongJlab}.
+It could also be useful for mitigating time-walk effects at very high count rates in \glspl{snspd} or other current-biased detectors or transducers \cite{mueller_timewalk_2023}.
+In addition, the high sensitivity of the analog frontend could enable the data acquisition system to discriminate between single- and multi-photon events for an impedance-matched \gls{snspd} \cite{zhu_resolving_2020}.

 The high sample rate of the dataconverters in the \gls{rfsoc} is fast enough to probe the speed limits of technologies that are dominated by thermal processes, such as nanocryotrons.
 As a result, the tool can be used to measure the physical processes that occur in these devices, which is helpful for developing more accurate simulation models and deepening our understanding of them.
 Experiments like this have been done previously, with high-sample rate \gls{awg}s and oscilloscopes \cite{zheng_characterize_2019}.
 However the ability to generate much shorter pulses with the multi-GS/s \glspl{rfdac} on the \gls{rfsoc} platform would enable accurate sub-threshold measurements where multiple pulses of current together switch a nanocryotron, but a single pulse does not.